 Sends an email using the parameters defined when the function is called.
 When parameters are not passed, the Mail settings in the Replication Agent Options dialog will be used instead.

-Public Shared Sub SendMail (sSubject As String, sMessageBody As String, sSMTPServer As String, sRcptFrom As public static void SendMail(string sSubject, string sMessageBody, string sSMTPServer, string sRcptFrom, string sRcptTo)
+Public Shared Sub SendMail (sSubject As String, sMessageBody As String, sSMTPServer As String, sRcptFrom As String, sRcptTo As String)

+public static void SendMail(string sSubject, string sMessageBody, string sSMTPServer, string sRcptFrom, string sRcptTo)